steveturczyn/joe-photogallery/README.md

 # Welcome to <i>Photographer Showcase!</i>

 <p><b><i>Photographer Showcase</i></b> is an app designed to enable photographers to display their photography portfolios.
-Photographers can create an account, log in, create unlimited portfolios (e.g. "Wildlife", "Nature", etc.), and display unlimited photographs within each portfolio.</p>
+Photographers can create an account, log in, create unlimited portfolios (e.g. "Wildlife", "Nature", etc.), and display unlimited photographs within each portfolio.
+They can also edit and delete photos, edit and delete categories, and cancel an account entirely.</p>

+<p>To test the full functionality of the app, simply click on the LOG IN/SIGN UP link and supply login credentials.</p>

-This app demonstrates the following:
+<p>The app demonstrates the following:</p>

 <b>PROCESS</b>